SuperJohan64/simplarr-stack/README.md

 ```

 The containers will map `Media` to `/data/`, allowing you to access these directories at `/data/Anime/`, `/data/Downloads/`, `/data/Movies/`, etc.

+## Getting Started

+1. Decide whether you want to use Plex or Jellyfin as your media server.
+If you don’t already have a Plex Pass lifetime subscription, Jellyfin is generally the recommended option.
+You will Plex or Jellyfin deployed before the ARR-Stack to complete the setup.
+2. Make sure the system you're running containers on has a static IP.
+Sometimes you won’t be able to reach your apps using localhost or 127.0.0.1, so you’ll need to connect using the system’s IP address instead.
+3. Rename the `.env.EXAMPLE` file to `.env` and edit the details inside for your deployment.
+Some containers require `GLOBAL_PUID` and `GLOBAL_PGID` set to `1000` so changing it is not reccomended.

 ## Building the Containers